armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-0.md

 Armory scans the codebase as we develop and release software.
 Contact your Armory account representative for information about CVE scans for this release.

+## Armory Compatibility Matrix
+Please consult the [Armory Compatibility Matrix](https://docs.armory.io/continuous-deployment/feature-status/continuous-deployment-matrix/) for information about support and compatibility for Armory Continuous Deployment as well as the products and platforms with which it integrates.

 ## Breaking changes
 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions.
 Add new ones from OSS and Armory. -->